NeuralEnsemble/cobrawap/pipeline/README.md

 ## Interfaces

 #### Stage Inputs
 The path to the input file for each stage is defined in the config parameter `STAGE_INPUT`.
-When executing the full pipeline the stage inputs are automatically set to the outputs of the previous stage, respectively.
-Details on the input requirements for each stage are specified in the corresponding stage _`README`_ files.
+When executing the full pipeline the stage inputs are automatically set to the outputs )`STAGE_OUTPUT`) of the previous stage, respectively.
+Details on the input requirements for each stage are specified in the corresponding stage _`README`_ files and checked automatically via a _`check_input`_ block in each stage.

 #### Stage Outputs
 The stage output file is stored as _`{output_path}/{profile}/{STAGE_NAME}/{STAGE_OUTPUT}/`_, with `STAGE_NAME`, and `STAGE_OUTPUT` taken from the corresponding config file and `output_path` from _`settings.py`_.